isc-projects/stork/doc/user/troubleshooting.rst

 :Issue:       Stork agent doesn't start with the following error:
               ``Cannot start the Stork Agent: hook library dedicated for another program: Stork Server``
 :Solution:    Move the incompatible hooks to a separate directory.
+:Explanation: Stork agent requires the hook directory to contain only agent
+              hooks.
+The above error message indicates that the hook directory contains hooks dedicated to the Stork server.

 --------------